Why You Should Stretch- Even If You See A Chiropractor

 Often, we only change when there is no other option.

 I maintained this mindset for years until COVID-19 hit.
-Suddenly, going to see a chiropractor in a pandemic was both scary and difficult to schedule in.
-Now my back was in pain from curling up in odd positions on the couch with no one to fix it.
-After much hesitation, I decided to give stretching a try.
+Suddenly, going to see a chiropractor in a pandemic was both terrifying and difficult to schedule in.
+My back was in pain from curling up in odd positions on the couch with no one to fix it so after much hesitation, I decided to give stretching a try.

 By regularly stretching, you can help your chiropractor by allowing them to focus on the severe issues, rather than the mundane ones that you can solve yourself.
 That’s where WeStretch comes in.
-Working with a local physiotherapist and thoroughly researching the ways the human body can safely move, we have created an app that is useable by everyone- regardless of age, physical ability, or body type.
-We help with the daily issues that you can tackle yourself.
+Working with a local physiotherapist and thoroughly researching the ways the human body can safely move, WeStretch was created to be a stretching app that is useable by everyone- regardless of age, physical ability, or body type.
+We help with chronic pain that you can work to relieve by yourself.